MicrosoftDocs/xamarin-docs/docs/android/deploy-test/building-apps/build-process.md

 > [!WARNING]
 > Fast deployment is known to fail on devices which block `run-as`, which often includes devices older than Android 5.0.
+> Fast deployment also fails for system applications (android:sharedUserId="android.uid.system") since `run-as` is also
+> blocked for system applications.

 Fast deployment is enabled by default, and may be disabled in Debug builds by setting the `$(EmbedAssembliesIntoApk)` property to `True`.